Vegetronix-Inc/ha-vegehub/README.md

 Once HACS is installed, open it in Home Assistant, and search for **VegeHub**.
 Click the VegeHub integration, and then click `install`.

-If the integration does not show up in a HACS search, you can also add the integration as a `Custom repository` buy clicking the three dots in the top right corner of HACS and selecting `Custom repositories`.
+If the integration does not show up in a HACS search, you can also add the integration as a `Custom repository` by clicking the three dots in the top right corner of HACS and selecting `Custom repositories`.
 There you can add the URL of this repository and set the `type` to `integration`, then HACS will add it to its list of integrations.

 ### Manual Install